stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 it was an electric torch much like the one I now carried--warped and encrusted in the tomb-like dampness, but none the less perfectly unmistakable.
 I descended a few steps and picked it up, wiping off the evil deposits on my rough coat.
 One of the nickel bands bore an engraved name and address, and I recognised it with a start the moment I made it out.
-It read"Jas.
+It reads.
-C. Williams, 17 Trowbridge St., Cambridge, Mass. "--and I knew that it had belonged to one of the two daring college instructors who had disappeared on June 28, 1915.
+_"C. Williams, 17 Trowbridge St., Cambridge, Mass."_ --and I knew that it had belonged to one of the two daring college instructors who had disappeared on June 28, 1915.
 Only thirteen years ago, and yet I had just broken through the sod of centuries!
 How had the thing got there?
 Another entrance--or was there something after all in this mad idea of dematerialisation